ThreedeeMoovee/readinglist/README.md

 - The Cenci, by Percy Bysshe Shelley (play)
 - Manfred, by Lord Byron (play)
 - Faust, by Johann Wolfgang von Goethe (play)
-- Life is a Dream, by Pedro Calderón de la Barca
+- Life is a Dream, by Pedro Calderón de la Barca (play)
-- Polyeucte, by Pierre Corneille
+- Polyeucte, by Pierre Corneille (play)
-- William Tell, by Friedrich von Schiller
+- William Tell, by Friedrich von Schiller (play)
 ---
 - The Divine Comedy, by Dante Alighieri
 - The Betrothed, by Alessandro Manzoni